crispinprojects/speakingcalendar/README.md

 make
 ```

-To run Talk Calendar from the terminal use
+To run Speaking Calendar from the terminal use

 ```
-./talkcalendar
+./speakingcalendar
 ```

 ### Building on Ubuntu 24.04 LTS

-With Ubuntu and you need to install the following packages to compile Talk Calendar.
+With Ubuntu and you need to install the following packages to compile Speaking Calendar.

 ```
 sudo apt install build-essential